mpinb/in_silico_framework_hot_zone/config/README.md

 ```

 ### Dask configuration
+Dask automatically looks for files such as `distributed.yaml` throughout the entire codebase (like the one you find [here](./distributed.yaml)) for configuration.

 Dask automatically kill workers once they exceed 95% of the memory budget, which can be especially frustrating if you are doing a project where this is not a particular problematic thing to the point of terminating the worker without further ado (e.g. when working on a HPC).
 It can be useful to adapt this behavior.
-Dask automatically looks for files such as `distributed.yaml` throughout the entire codebase (like the one you find [here](./distributed.yaml)) for exactly such configuration.
-This way, you can configure workers to not be "terminated" or paused when they exceed memory
+[This way](./distributed.yaml), you can configure workers to not be terminated or paused when they exceed memory
 ```yml
 distributed:
   worker: